rootfragment/trinity/Final/Kernel_space/README.md

 - **/proc/rk_mods**: Provides a list of all loaded kernel modules.
 - **/proc/rk_sockets**: Provides a list of all active network sockets, including the process holding them and the port number.
 - **/proc/rk_syscalls**: Compares the live system call table against a trusted "golden" copy.
 Returns `0` if no changes are detected, or `-1` followed by a list of tampered syscalls and their new addresses.
+- **/proc/rk_fs**: Allows for directory enumeration from the kernel's perspective.
+By writing a path to this file and then reading from it, users can see the actual files in a directory, bypassing some user-level hiding techniques.

 ### Detection Mechanism (e.g., Diamorphine)